redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 # Playbooks to deploy Single Node Openshift on a libvirt VM

-Single Node OpenShift is a Red Hat Openshift deployment designed to have a small footprint that fits constrained environments and Edge computing needs.

-The deployment consists on  a Single Cluster Node playing the Master and Worker Node at the same time.
-Single-node OpenShift deployment does not have an option to add additional hosts Single-node OpenShift isn’t highly-available.
-It explicitly does not assume zero downtime of the Kubernetes API.
+This directory includes playbooks, inventories and configuration files to faciliate the deployment of OCP SNO on virtual machines

+Virtual SNO can be deployed either with DCI on standalone mode (without DCI)

 ## Pre-requisites

+A provisioner node with the following:
-- A RHEL 8.4 server with direct internet access
+- A RHEL >= 8.4 server
 - Ansible >= 2.9
 - A valid Red Hat subscription
   - Access to `rhel-8-for-x86_64-baseos-rpms` and `rhel-8-for-x86_64-appstream-rpms` repositories is required
-  - If the vars activation_key and org_id are provided, the system registration to the proper subscriptions is done during the deployment
+  - If the vars activation_key and org_id are provided, the system registration to the proper subscriptions is done during the deployme

-The playbook `deploy-sno-standalone.yml` has been also tested in Fedora 34.

-## Hardware Requirements

-These are the pseudo-official requirements to run:
-- vCPU: 8
-- RAM: 32 GB
-- Storage: 120 GB

-But we have been able to get it deployed with:
+This is where the OCP/SNO installation will be launched, and where the VM will be running OpenShift.

+Virtual SNO implementation can be deployed in a VM with the following resources:
 - vCPU: 6
 - RAM: 16 GB
 - Storage: 20 GB
+NOTE: More are required to be able to install operators and apps.

+The playbook `deploy-sno-standalone.yml` has been also tested in Fedora 34.
+It means no need to RHEL OS or Red Hat subscriptions

+Choose one deployment method:

-## Prepare SNO node
+## A) Deploy with DCI from the SNO provisioner node

-This is where the OCP/SNO installation will be launched, and where the VM will be running OpenShift.
+Note: You can run steps 1, 2, and 3 manually if you prefer to do so.
+The steps are just to help you configure the provisioner host quickly.
+See the [hosts](https://github.com/redhat-cip/dci-openshift-agent/blob/master/samples/sno_on_libvirt/hosts) file as a example of the variables you need.

 ### 1. Configuration